shchodro/serverless-workshop/README.md

 15\.
 Under the Role, create a new DynamoDB event stream role.
 When a new page opens confirming that you want to create a role, just click **Allow** to proceed.

 16\.
+In the "Timeout" field, change the function timeout to **60** seconds.
+This ensure Lambda can process the batch of messages before Lambda times out.
 Keep all the other defaults on the page set as is.
 Select **Next** and then on the Review page, select **Create function** to create your Lambda function.

 17\.
 Select the "Event Sources" tab for the new ZombieWorkshopSearchIndexing function.